Stexinator/TheWitcherTRPG/README.md

 - added variable stamina scaling for effects in spells
 - added ability to drop Global Modifier on spell sheets
 - fix container not showing weight of stored items
+- fix that adding same item would automatically store it
 - re-work weight calculation
 - fixed an issue with loot sheet layout